galaxyproject/training-material/topics/single-cell/tutorials/bulk-music-3-preparebulk/tutorial.md

 {% icon congratulations %} Congrats!
 You have successfully reformatted the RNA-seq samples into two ESet objects consisting of disease-only or healthy-only samples.
 You're ready to take all this hard work and start comparing cell compositions in the next tutorial.

-You can find the workflow for generating the ESet object [here](https://usegalaxy.eu/u/wendi.bacon.training/w/music-deconvolution-data-generation--bulk--eset) and the answer key history [here](https://usegalaxy.eu/u/wendi.bacon.training/h/music-deconvolution-data-generation--bulk--eset).
+You can find the [workflow for generating the ESet object](https://usegalaxy.eu/u/wendi.bacon.training/w/music-deconvolution-data-generation--bulk--eset) and the [answer key history](https://usegalaxy.eu/u/wendi.bacon.training/h/music-deconvolution-data-generation--bulk--eset).

 ![7 boxes in the workflow editor and a subworkflow box for converting Ensembl to GeneSymbol](../../images/bulk-music/workflow-bulk.png "Workflow: Generating the bulk ESet Objects")